stvnfox/vue-challenge/README.md

 1. **Overview Pages**: One for Rick & Morty and one for Pokémon.
 2. **Detail Pages**: Clicking an item should navigate to a detail page, showing its specific data.

+### Bonus points

+The example also includes two additional universes: Lord of the Rings and Nature.
+Study the example code to see how to add new universes.
+The data source is different, but the components displaying the data should be the same.

 Use these APIs:

 - [Rick and Morty API](https://rickandmortyapi.com/documentation)